BiteDasher/skuf/README.md

 - After building the ISO image and creating a file system image with Arch Linux you can execute `sudo ./clean.sh` to remove unnedeed files.

-- You can execute post-install script/binary during image creation via `./create_image.sh`.
+- You can execute custom post-install script/binary inside chroot during image creation via `./create_image.sh`.
 To do this, specify the file location via the `POST_INSTALL` [environment variable](https://wiki.archlinux.org/title/environment_variables).

 - Password for `root` and `test` users in `arch.ext4` is `0000`